iddiek/node-red-ffmpeg/README.md

 ### Final cut

-enjoy this project and check my another works  [here](https://github.com/william89731)
+enjoy this project and check my other works  [here](https://github.com/william89731)